magenta/magenta/README.md

 ## Using Magenta

-You can now train our various models and use them to generate music, audio, and images.
+You can now train your various models and use them to generate music, audio, and images.
 You can find instructions for each of the models by exploring the [models directory](magenta/models).

 To get started, create your own melodies with TensorFlow using one of the various configurations of our [Melody RNN](magenta/models/melody_rnn) model; a recurrent neural network for predicting melodies.